You'll need a combination of creative and technical skills, and the ability to work as part of a team, in the role of multimedia programmer

 Opportunities in multimedia programming have expanded as broadband has made more facilities possible via the internet.

 You can find work as a multimedia programmer within the following industry sectors:

 - advertising and marketing

 - telecommunications - particularly mobile phone suppliers and networks.

 Typical employers include:

-Organisations with in-house websites and/or new media or multimedia departments also employ programmers.
+- organisations with in-house websites and/or new media or multimedia departments.

 Look for job vacancies at:

 With experience, contracting may be an attractive option.
-While most job sites cover contractor roles, also try sites such as:
+While most job sites cover contractor roles, you can also try sites such as:

 Skills and knowledge requirements move on very quickly in multimedia and, consequently, the most important training consideration for programmers is to keep up to date with new developments.
 In most cases, this means adapting existing skills to a new package, learning a new programming language or working with a new platform.